mohith789p/Hackerrank-1-Month-Preparation-Kit/README.md

 To explore the solutions:
 1. Navigate to the desired week's folder.
-2. Open the specific challenge folder to view the solution.
+2. Open the specific challenge to view the solution.

 ---